 2012-13: Pulkkinen made his debut in North American pro hockey — joining Detroit AHL affiliate Grand Rapids in April following his third season with Jokerit in Finland.
 He had an assist and was -1 with 2 penalty minutes in two regular season games.
 The Griffins finished first in the Midwest Division and captured the Calder Cup championship.
 Pulkkinen played in 14 playoff games ,scoring 3 goals with 2 assists, and was +2 with 10 penalty minutes.
 In Finland’s SM-Liiga he was the third-leading scorer for regular season champion Jokerit, scoring 14 goals with 20 assists in 59 games and finishing +5 with 49 penalty minutes.
 The Helsinki club lost to Lukko in a quarterfinal playoff series and Pulkkinen was the team’s leading scorer with 2 goals and 3 assists in six games; finishing +2 with 22 penalty minutes.

-Has first-class, high end talent.
-Pulkkinen possesses a very dangerous shot, as it is both heavy and accurate.
+Pulkkinen has first-class, high end talent with a very dangerous shot, as it is both heavy and accurate.
 He also has a very quick release.
-He also has some playmaking skills to go with his scoring ability.
-He is not the best skater in the world, but makes up for it with his ability to hang onto the puck.
+Pulkkinen has some playmaking skills to go with his scoring ability.
+He is not the best skater but makes up for it with his ability to hang onto the puck.
 His defensive awareness is spotty at times, not uncommon for young players who were dominant scorers at the junior levels.

 Pulkkinen has the offensive game to play professionally and has dominated at the AHL level in his first two seasons in North America.
 He projects as a future NHL forward who can score consistently providing he continues to develop the supplementary areas of his game.